samwells9/samwells9.github.io/_pages/blog.md

 In gradient boosting, an ensemble of shallow decision trees is iteratively trained, with each tree focusing on correcting the residual errors of the previous model.
 The final prediction is a weighted sum of all the tree predictions, creating a robust model from individually weak learners.

-If you are wanting to learn more about any of these foundations, I highly recommend checking out the Youtube page "StatQuest with Josh Starmer".
-He has a ton of simple, yet thorough videos about machine learning.
+If you are wanting to learn more about any of these concepts, I highly recommend checking out the Youtube channel "StatQuest with Josh Starmer".
+He offers a ton of simple yet thorough videos on machine learning.
 Here are a few of his playlists that explain the foundational components of XGBoost:

 * [Decision Trees](https://www.youtube.com/watch?v=_L39rN6gz7Y&list=PLblh5JKOoLUKAtDViTvRGFpphEc24M-QH)
 * [Gradient Boosting](https://www.youtube.com/watch?v=3CC4N4z3GJc&list=PLblh5JKOoLUJjeXUvUE0maghNuY2_5fY6)